edsadr/windsurf-task-manager-workflow/docs/create-windsurf-rules.md

+---
+description: "Guide Cascade to produce a configurable windsurf rules file for the workspace."
+---

-# Rule: Generating a Windsurf Rules Document
+# Generate a Windsurf Rules

 ## Goal